opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

 Undo operations require computer memory in order to be performed, and some of them may require more memory than some others, according to their complexity.

-To prevent most of the computer memory to be used by undo operations while you work, a situation that slows down the software performance, it is possible to set a limit for it by specifying the Undo Memory Size in MB in the Files > Preferences > General dialog.
+To prevent most of the computer memory to be used by undo operations while you work, a situation that slows down the software performance, it is possible to set a limit for it by specifying the Undo Memory Size (MB) in the Files > Preferences > General dialog.

 As soon as the limit is reached, the oldest undo operations will be discarded to make room for the new ones.

 .. _optimizing_the_memory_usage:

 Optimizing the Memory Usage
 ---------------------------
-When working with raster images, predominantly being animation levels scanned with OpenToonz, an extensive usage of computer memory may be required during the cleanup, painting and rendering processes.
+When working with Raster images, predominantly being animation levels scanned with OpenToonz, an extensive usage of computer memory may be required during the cleanup, painting and rendering processes.

 After a certain amount of time the computer performance may worsen, as the memory gets fragmented because of the several writing and reading accesses.
-To prevent this behavior, the Minimize Raster Image Fragmentation option can be activated in the Files > Preferences > General dialog.
-When activated, a section of computer memory is reserved and used only for operation concerning raster images.
+To prevent this behavior, the Minimize Raster Memory Fragmentation* option can be activated in the Files > Preferences > General dialog.
+When activated, a section of computer memory is reserved and used only for operations concerning Raster images.

-If you are working mainly with vector images, that have been drawn inside OpenToonz, this option should be deactivated, as the reserved memory section would be unused by the computer.
+If you are working mainly with vector images, that have been drawn inside OpenToonz, this option should be deactivated, as the reserved memory section would be otherwise unused by the computer.

-.. note:: The value set for this option is valid only after OpenToonz is restarted.
+.. note:: The changes set for this option is valid only after OpenToonz is restarted.